+Integration variable? x

+Integrand? \sin x + \cos x

+It is not a table function of x

+The last operation in the integrand?
+Addition

+What rule to use?
+The sum rule

-First term $f(x) = \sin x$ , second term $g(x) = \cos x$
+First term f(x) = \sin x, second term g(x) = \cos x

-Substituting f(x) and g(x) into the "separate terms" rule:
+Substituting f(x) and g(x) into the sum rule,

-$$\int (\sin x + \cos x) dx = \int \sin x \, dx + \int \cos x \, dx = -\cos x + c_1 + \sin x + c_2 = \sin x - \cos x + c$$
+\int (\sin x + \cos x) dx = \int \sin x \, dx + \int \cos x \, dx = -\cos x + c_1 + \sin x + c_2 = \sin x - \cos x + c

+'''

-19.6 Integration Decision Tree
+19.3.3 Integration Decision Tree

 Similarly to the Decision Tree for Limits and Decision Tree for Differentiation, the Decision Tree for Integration (figure 19.1) allows you to decide at each step which Integration Rule or Integration Table entry to use when finding an indefinite integral.
 The decision depends on the last operation in the integrand.
 Do not forget to start at the top of the Tree and then follow the arrows that are associated with the correct answers (if any).
 After you have gone through the Decision Tree once check whether the operation of integration has been carried out.
 If not, hopefully, now you have simpler functions to integrate.
-In order to do that go over the Decision Tree again, substituting new integrands for f(x) (and your integration variable for x).
+In order to do that go over the Decision Tree again, substituting new integrands for f(x).